What is Systemic Lupus Erythematosus?

 Polymyalgia-Rheumatica-Web

-Symptoms of Systemic Lupus
+Symptoms of Systemic Lupus Erythematosus

-• Joint pain, stiffness, and swelling
+• Joint pain, stiffness, and swelling, particularly in the hands, wrists, and knees

-• Skin lesions that appear or worsen with sun exposure
+• Skin rashes or lesions that appear or worsen with sun exposure

-• Shortness of Breath
+• Shortness of breath and chest pain

-• Dry Eyes
+• Dry eyes and mouth

-• Headache, confusion, and memory loss
+• Headaches, confusion, and memory problems

 How is Systemic Lupus Erythematosus Diagnosed?